KarelKubat/go-prepush-hook/README.md

 ## How to install it

+You'll need Perl to install, run, or uninstall `go-prepush-hook`.
+It uses only very standard Perl packages that should be available on all (Linux or MacOSX) systems.

 1. Get the script, either copy & paste somewhere, or get the repository.
 1. Go to the Go repository that you want this to work with.